stratum/stratum/stratum/hal/bin/barefoot/README.build.md

 If you plan to run Stratum on hardware, you will need to build the kernel module for your particular switch OS.

-We recommand running Stratum on SONiC, you can download the [Linux kernel headers here][sonic-linux-headers].
+We recommend running Stratum on SONiC, you can download the [Linux kernel headers here][sonic-linux-headers].

 You can also find the Linux headers package for your distro by using `apt-get`, for example: